How to care for your Herbs

 Thyme

-Do not allow the soil of your Thyme Plant to dry out completely.
-Water only when the top 25% of soil is dry.
+Do not allow the soil of your Thyme plant to dry out completely.
+Water when the top 25% of soil is dry.
 During peak growth in the spring and summer, watering may be needed every day.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 If kept indoors, mist a few times per week.